yzabeliesa/clique/readme.md

 For clarifications on this setup, you can look at the guide that I followed [here](http://gabriela.io/blog/2014/08/10/laravel-with-grunt-bower-foundation-and-sass/).

+`Jeric you asshole - you did it again, JS and SASS are just interpreted , why make us compile it`

+Ahhhh because this step does a little more than that - this also minifies both the generated CSS and JS.
+So I used it for scalability reasons.
+If you find it too much a hassle, I can always revert back to a compile-less branch; just tell the word.

 ## Random Questions

 #### Jeric what have you done - dafuq is Clique? eww